 Churches are entitled to several benefits that are not available to other types of religious charities.
 These benefits include the following:

-1. Churches are not required to apply to the IRS for recognition of tax exempt status,
+- Churches are not required to apply to the IRS for recognition of tax-exempt status,

-These benefits make status as a church a more sought after status than that of a mere religious organization.
+These benefits make status a church preferable to starting a mere religious organization.

 - Does the organization have a written Creed, statement of faith, or summary of beliefs?